All Episodes

 Prior to the UK-USA agreement, an arrangement known as BRUSA, B-R-U-S-A, existed.

-BRUSA was a formalized cooperation between British and US communications intelligence agencies.
+RUSSA was a formalised cooperation between British and US communications intelligence agencies.

-Although top-secret news of the UK-USA agreement leaked quickly to Moscow through Kim Philby, as one intelligence officer from America put it, The UK-USA agreement was, quote, like opening up a party line to Moscow's centre, end quote.
+Although top secret news of the UK-USA agreement leaked quickly to Moscow through Kim Philby, as one intelligence officer from America put it, the UK-USA agreement was, quote, like opening up a party line to Moscow Centre, end quote.

 Signatories to the UK-USA agreement conceded to standardised terminology, code words, intercept handling procedures and indoctrination oaths.

-Today, cooperation among PACT members occurs in areas such as monitoring radio broadcasts, undertaking covert action and assassinations, overhead reconnaissance, human intelligence, estimates Security Intelligence, Counter Intelligence, Training, Seconding and Equipment.
+Today, cooperation among PAC members occurs in areas such as monitoring radio broadcasts, undertaking covert action and assassinations, overhead reconnaissance, human intelligence, estimates, security intelligence, counter-intelligence, training, seconding and equipment.

 And there's one last paragraph here.

-The Australian Defence Signals Directorate, or the DSD, the British Government Communications Headquarters, or GCHQ, The Canadian Communications Security Establishment, which is GCSE, and the New Zealand Government Communications Security Bureau, which is the GCSB, are all second parties.
+The Australian Defence Signals Directorate or the DSD, the British Government Communications Headquarters, or GCHQ, the Canadian Communications Security Establishment, which is GCSE, and the New Zealand Government's Communications Security Bureau, which is the GCSB, are all second parties.

 Remaining countries are designated third parties.